gtim/chessdriller/random-ideas.md

     - warn if it seems the PGN was added to the wrong side
     - just have a single "upload PGN to rep" and let the user confirm auto-detected side
 * "skip end of line" button if no other moves are due or in learning
+    - also "skip to first due move" button
+    - maybe "always skip" checkbox
+* moves "reviewed early" are simply pushed forward at the current interval. should be handled better, maybe increase the interval (proportionally?) if they're reviewed >50% through.